rjatin007/rjatin007/README.md

 **rjatin007/rjatin007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-#🔭 I’m currently learning to be an expert in React and React ecosystem
+#🔭 I’m currently working and learning to be an expert in React and React ecosystem

 #👯 I’m looking to collaborate on open source React projects.